 Westerkamp caught a career-long 70-yard touchdown on the game’s third play at Fresno State.
 At Michigan State, Westerkamp had a career-high 158 receiving yards on a season-high nine catches, all in the second half.
-The nine catches tied for the eighth-most in NU history, while the 158 yards were fifth-best in school history.
+The nine catches are tied for the ninth-most in NU history, while the 158 yards were fifth-best in school history.

 Westerkamp had a four-yard touchdown catch against Rutgers and added five receptions against Minnesota.
 He capped the year with three catches for 81 yards against USC in the Holiday Bowl, including a 65-yard touchdown in the third quarter.

 2013 (Redshirt Freshman)

-Westerkamp played in all 13 games, with a start against Georgia and had 20 receptions for 283 yards and a touchdown while also serving as NU’s top punt returner for much of the season.
-His lone touchdown catch will go down in Nebraska history, coming on a 49-yard Hail Mary pass to defeat Northwestern.
+Westerkamp played in all 13 games, with a start against Georgia, and had 20 receptions for 283 yards and a touchdown.
+He was NU’s top punt returner for much of the season.
+His lone touchdown catch of 2013 will go down in Husker history, coming on a 49-yard Hail Mary pass to defeat Northwestern.